berenteb/indulasch/README.md

 # InduláSch for BKK FUTÁR
 A responsive, minimalist and clean app to display nearby bus, tram, subway etc. departures.
 Made for Budapest.
 ## Config
+A config.json file is required with the following field(s):
 ```json
 {
     "port": "webserver port"